Hornetlabs/synchdb-docs/docs/en/getting-started/installation.md

 ```

 #### --> libprotobuf-c (optional)
-This library is needed if SynchDB is to be built with openlog replicator support.
+**Warning**: This library is needed if SynchDB is to be built with openlog replicator support.
 Refer to [here](https://github.com/protobuf-c/protobuf-c.git) to build from source.

 ### **Build and Install PostgreSQL**